ghostboard/turbo-geoip-country/README.md

 - 🔒 Works also with anonymized IP
 - 🔥 Performance focused (see the section below)
 - ✅ Less than 25 MB memory footprint (instead of +110 MB of node-geoip)
+- ⏰ Data updated on 2nd January 2023
+- 📅 Using [Calendar versioning](https://calver.org/)
+- 🌐 Production-ready, used by [Ghostboard.io](https://ghostboard.io)
 - ⚡️ Updated dependencies and 1 removed
 - 🤓 Code reduced and deprecations updated
-- ⏰ Data updated at 2nd April 2022
-- 📅 Using [Calendar versioning](https://calver.org/)
-- 🌐 Production-ready, used by [Ghostboard.io](https://ghostboard.io)

 ## Performance 🔥